sayanee/books/_posts/2007-06-04-multiple-streams-of-income.md

 11. engage in scattered focus
 12. delegate
 13. Do it now
-14. Do a 4-quadrant test at least once a month: write down everything you did tat entire day and classify each activity under one of the 4 categories: Routing things, Unexpected things, other people delegated to you, your dreams and goals…. this will leave you with surprise!
+14. Do a 4-quadrant test at least once a month: write down everything you did tat entire day and classify each activity under one of the 4  Routing things, Unexpected things, other people delegated to you, your dreams and goals…. this will leave you with surprise!
 If you’re not careful, the routine things, emergencies and other people’s monkeys will take up most of your time and this will leave you no time for working on your dreams.
 15. Learn to love the word NO
 16. Handle paper only once
 17. Do it wrong the first time